- 10+ Guests Price as advertised*

 Lunch | Social Hour | Dinner

-This morning's ride takes you into Umbria and the Parco del Monte Cucco before tackling Passo Madonna della Cima, our first pass in the Apennine mountains.
+Today’s ride takes you into Umbria and the Parco del Monte Cucco before tackling Passo Madonna della Cima, our first pass in the Apennine mountains.
 We'll stop for lunch at an 11th Century Monastery where you can refuel with a fresh pasta of the region or "Torta al testo", a typical Umbrian flatbread.
 This afternoon's ride winds through the jagged cliffs of the Monte Cucco, and to our luxurious hotel which is situated just a few kilometers from the beautiful medieval town of Gubbio.
-Enjoy views of the mountains and Mount Ingino from the hotel terrace before joining the group for a traditional and delicious Umbrian dinner at the acclaimed Nicolao restaurant.
+Enjoy views of the mountains and Mount Ingino from the hotel terrace before joining the group for a traditional and delicious Umbrian dinner at our hotel’s acclaimed Nicolao restaurant.

 Urbino to Gubbio

 Approximately 60 miles with 5,665 feet of climbing